rmchale/puppet-postgresql/README.md

 * `stdlib`
 * `sysctl`

-*Note: Boxen runs most services on non-standard ports as to not collide with existing local installs.
-Boxen Postgresql runs on 15432 as opposed to the standard 5432.*
+*Note: Overide typical boxen install on port 15432 to run on standard 5432.*

 Then write some code.
 Run `script/cibuild` to test it.
 Check the `script` directory for other useful tools.